robashton/purerl-cookbook/messaging/process.rst

 We'll build up that as the example here because it's such a common pattern.

 Spinning up a child process
 ===========================

 The bare minimum to spin up a child process is

 * Define the type of message it will expect to receive
-* Define a function that will receive *(SpawnedProcessState msg)* and return *Effect Unit*
+* Define a function that will operate within the context of the newly spawned child process (the ProcessM Monad)

 .. code-block:: haskell

   data ChildMsg = Tick

-  childProcess :: SpawnedProcessState ChildMsg -> Effect Unit childProcess s = pure unit
+  childProcess :: ProcessM ChildMsg Unit childProcess = pure unit

-  init :: Gen.Init Msg State
+  init :: Effect Unit
   init = do
-    _ <- Gen.lift $ Process.spawnLink childProcess
+    _ <- Process.spawnLink childProcess
-    pure {}

 Now in this example, the process will start up and then immediately terminate because we don't do anything in the function invoked as part  of spawnLink - we did say the bare minimum required..

-We can change this to wait for a message indefinitely and *then* exit by using the functions given to us in SpawnedProcessState
+We can change this to wait for a message indefinitely and *then* exit by using the functions given to us in the ProcessM context.

 .. code-block:: haskell

   data ChildMsg = Tick

-  childProcess :: SpawnedProcessState ChildMsg -> Effect Unit childProcess s@{ receive } = do
+  childProcess :: ProcessM ChildMsg Unit childProcess = do
     msg <- receive
     case msg of
       Tick -> pure unit

-  init :: Gen.Init Msg State
+  init :: Effect Unit
   init = do
-    _ <- Gen.lift $ Process.spawnLink childProcess
+    _ <- Process.spawnLink childProcess
-    pure {}

 Or indeed, wait for a message and then loop and wait for a message again